- Board Charter

 B | Membership |

-1. The Committee shall have at least two (2) members comprising exclusively of non-executive directors of the Company, a majority of whom shall be independent directors.
-2. The Chairman of the Nominating Committee shall be an Independent Director. |
+1. The Committee shall have at least two (2) membersvcomprises exclusively of non-executive directors of the Company, a majority of whom shall be independent directors.
+2. The Chairman of the Nomination Committee shall be an Independent Director and not the Chairman of the Board. |

-C | Secretary | The Company Secretary shall act as the Secretary of the Nominating Committee. |
+C | Secretary | The Company Secretary shall act as the Secretary of the Nomination Committee. |

 D | Quorum | The quorum necessary for the transaction of business shall be two.
-A duly convened meeting of the Nominating Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers, discretion vested in or exercisable by the Nominating Committee. |
+A duly convened meeting of the Nomination Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers, discretion vested in or exercisable by the Nomination Committee. |

 E | Meetings |